Shell (2024 film): Plot

 In the middle of the night, a woman lies in her bathtub cutting enormous moles off her skin while talking to somebody on the telephone in a frightened tone.
 She hears a crash and leaves her bathroom to investigate before being murdered by an unseen attacker.

 Actress Samantha ‘Sam’ Lake, formerly relevant for a lead role in television, struggles to secure roles and date as she faces ageism and bodyshaming.
 Young actress Chloe Benson whom she used to babysit recognizes and greets her warmly during a casting audition.
 A producer urges Sam to undergo a rejuvenating procedure in Shell, a beauty company that mostly serves celebrities using genetic technology.
-Sam arrives at the clinic but is about to walk out on her appointment before Dr. Hubert, a scientist employed by Shell, gently and reassuringly talks her into reconsidering her choice.
-As she awaits to be called for the procedure, still reluctantly, Chloe spots Sam again and encourages her to carry on with it.
+Sam arrives at the clinic but is about to walk out on her appointment before Dr. Hubert, a scientist employed by Shell, gently reassures her.
+As she waits to be called, still reluctantly, Chloe spots Sam again and encourages her to carry on with it.

 Sam comes out of the procedure successfully, her younger appearance giving her confidence and landing her an invitation for a Christmas party hosted by Shell’s CEO Zoe Shannon who befriends her.
-Initially starstruck, Sam soon finds overly extravagant aspects of Shannon, but appreciates the new friendship all the same.
+Initially starstruck, Sam soon finds extravagant aspects of Shannon, but appreciates the new friendship all the same.

-Three months later, Sam has landed a coveted role, her dating life and friendship with Zoe thrive, and she has employed her best friend Lydia as her PA, who notices a tiny mole in her neck which prompts her to go back to the clinic, where Hubert removes it and calls it a minor side effect.
-Two detectives, Flores and Abramson, call at Sam’s new place as Chloe is missing since last Sam saw her, giving her a number to call should she learn anything.
-She also learns that Hubert has been fired from Shell and one night receives a call from Chloe who warns her about surveillance.
+Three months later, Sam has landed a coveted role, her dating life and friendship with Zoe thrive, and she has employed her best friend Lydia as her PA, who notices a tiny mole in her neck which prompts her to return to the clinic, where Hubert removes it and calls it a minor side effect.
+Two detectives, Flores and Abramson, call at Sam’s new place as Chloe is missing since Sam last saw her, giving her a number to call should she learn anything.
+She also learns that Hubert has been fired from Shell.
+One night she receives a call from Chloe who warns her about surveillance.